maikeleckelboom/seqlok-lab/packages/core/docs/architecture/06-object-model-rationale.md

 can re-implement the core behavior against the same invariants.

 > **Design goal.**
 > No part of Seqlok's correctness should depend on JavaScript's `class` model or method dispatch.
-The semantics should
+The semantics should be
-> be expressible as "data + functions", so an equivalent implementation in another language is straightforward.
+> expressible purely as "data + functions" along the golden flow, so an equivalent implementation in another language is straightforward.

-Heavy OO in the kernel pulls in JS-specific concepts (prototype chains, method dispatch semantics, subclassing) that make porting and verification unnecessarily harder.
+Heavy OO in the kernel would pull in JS-specific concepts (prototype chains, subclassing) that make porting and verification unnecessarily harder.

 ---